chilicoder/study-wpm-workbook/README.md

 > Mythologies

 > shared histori es (real or imagined) that express values of the community.
-Communities use these stories to illustrate values and to inspire desired behavior.
+Communities use these stories to illustrate values and to inspire desired behaviour.
 They provide members with a moral compass in situations that are important to the community.

 > In modern times, we still use mythologies to show members of a community what they should value. they can be used to help members of the network and community understand how to respond in particular kinds of situations and how to interact with others.